xullnn/ls_pull_over_push/130/answers.md

 - answer
   - add `if block_given?` or other appropriate conditional

-10. How to implement a method can be called with or without giving a block?
+10. How to implement a method which can be called with or without giving a block?
 (Two ways)

 - answer
   - use `&block` to capture the possibly passed in block